ben-ng/gaggle/README.md

 #### Redis

 Fast, but relies heavily on your Redis server.
-Only works server-side
+Only works server-side.

 ##### Redis Channel Options